A Level Art & Design: Photography

-In the Art department we offer 2 A Level courses:
+In the Art department we offer the following A Level courses:

-The full A level in Photography is a 2-year course with 1 Externally Set Assignment (exam) at the end of the second year.
+The A level Art & Design: Photography course is a 2-year course with 1 Externally Set Assignment (exam) at the end of the second year.

 This is a course for students who want to study an introduction to Photography and is ideal for those who want to go on to study an Art or Photography related course at University.

-A Level Photography students will have the opportunity to explore a wide range of ideas and develop skills in studio, documentary and landscape/architecture photography.
+A Level Photography students will have the opportunity to explore a wide range of ideas within Photography.
 They will learn about contemporary and historical photographers and develop relevant industry skills in both the use of DSLR cameras, software packages such as Adobe Photoshop and studio lighting equipment.
+Students can explore a combination of the following areas:

 Both the coursework portfolio and the exam are marked using the same Assessment Objectives: